CollabPortals

 How CollabPortals Solves This

-CollabPortals creates a portal connected to your Airtable base where external users log in with their email and see only the project data linked to them.
-You configure exactly which tables and fields are visible.
+CollabPortals creates a branded portal connected to your Airtable base where external users log in with their email and see only the project data linked to them.
+Upload your logo, and you configure exactly which tables and fields are visible.
+With several project areas in one portal, users land on a navigation page of cards for the tables they can open, so they can see everything at a glance and jump straight to the right one.

 Typical Project Management Portal Setup